 Why Joy and Positive Parenting is Needed More Than Ever

 It’s 2020, the year of COVID, riots, racial tensions, polarized election talk, and increased stress.
 Many parents I know are exhausted.
-They are scrambling to keep up with work, changing school schedules, and trying to manage their own stress-buildup well.
+They are scrambling to keep up with work, changing school schedules, and trying to manage their own stress buildup well.

 The bright side is that increased challenges also bring increased opportunities for growth.
-While 2020 certainly has it’s unique challenges, it can also be a year when parents refine their ability to manage their own stress well.
-It can be a time when families draw closer together, plan better, and team-up like never before.
+While 2020 certainly has its unique challenges, it can also be a year when parents refine their ability to manage their own stress well.
+It can be a time when families draw closer together, plan better, and team up like never before.
 In fact, I believe that there is no better time to pass on these invaluable life skills to our kiddos than right now.

 So how do we accomplish this?

-Three Positive Parenting Wins
+3 Positive Parenting Wins

 What if all parents put a slight twist on Admiral McWillam’s advice and started each day by generating positive parenting momentum?
-If every parent did this, I believe our country and would be a brighter place.
+If every parent did this, I believe our country would be a brighter place.
 Even with so much chaos happening in the world, I believe we parents can be part of the solution.
 The goal of this post is to equip all parents with a simple plan for starting each day with three quick positive parenting wins.
 By doing this, you will transform into a champion of joy in your home!